 Testing Donated Blood

 The U.S. Food and Drug Administration (FDA), Health Resources and Services Administration (HRSA), National Institutes of Health (NIH), and Centers for Disease Control and Prevention (CDC) have responsibilities related to maintaining the safety of blood, as well as tissues, blood stem cells, and organs.
-In the U.S. regulations require that each unit of donated blood is tested for the following infectious agents to ensure its safety:
+U.S. regulations require that each unit of donated blood is tested for the following infectious agents to ensure its safety:

 - Hepatitis B and C viruses (HBV and HCV), which cause inflammation of the liver.